michael-attal/Behavolve/README.md

 - **Personalized Progression**: Adjust the level of exposure based on your comfort and progress.
 - **AI Assistance**: An intelligent avatar to guide you, provide relaxation techniques, and explain the theoretical principles of CBT and the best behaviors to adopt in various situations.
 The avatar also helps define the behavior of an entity (e.g., bee) and its reactions.
 - **Apple Vision Pro Compatibility**: Leverages the advanced features of the headset (mixed reality, hand tracking, spatialized sounds…) for an enriching experience.
-- **Authorized Assets**: Use of compliant assets to ensure the quality and ethics of the content.

 # Development Plan